srid/purescript-book-sources/chapter6.md

 We say that one type class is a superclass of another if every instance of the second class is required to be an instance of the first, and we indicate a superclass relationship in the class definition by using a backwards facing double arrow.

-We've already seen one example of a superclass relationship: the `Eq` class is a superclass of `Ord`.
+We've already seen some examples of superclass relationships: the `Eq` class is a superclass of `Ord`, and the `Semigroup` class is a superclass of `Monoid`.
 For every type class instance of the `Ord` class, there must be a corresponding `Eq` instance for the same type.
 This makes sense, since in many cases, when the `compare` function reports that two values are incomparable, we often want to use the `Eq` class to determine if they are in fact equal.

 In general, it makes sense to define a superclass relationship when the laws for the subclass mention the members of the superclass.
 For example, it is reasonable to assume, for any pair of `Ord` and `Eq` instances, that if two values are equal under the `Eq` instance, then the `compare` function should return `EQ`.
-In order words, `a == b` implies `compare a b == EQ`.
+In order words, `a == b` should be true exactly when `compare a b` evaluates to `EQ`.
 This relationship on the level of laws justifies the superclass relationship between `Eq` and `Ord`.

 Another reason to define a superclass relationship is in the case where there is a clear "is-a" relationship between the two classes.
 That is, every member of the subclass _is a_ member of the superclass as well.